IndikaUdagedara/opa-test/README.md

 Options:

 -h, --help         Print this help and exit.
+-b, --bundle name  Directory to store intermediate files (bundle).
+Needs to be an empty directory.
--k                 Keep bundle directory (useful for debugging).
-By default it will be deleted.
+-c                 Clean the bundle directory.
+By default it will be re-used if exists.
 -d, --data name    Directory containing data files.
 Can be json or yaml files.
 -t, --tests name   Directory containing Rego tests.
 Could be the same as data directory.
 ```